uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 This workshop will introduce audio effect processing.
 The idea is to record your own audio and/or use the supplied recordings for creative and playful exploration.
 By the end of this session you should be familiar with:

-1. Recording audio and audio effect plugins
+1. Using audio effect plugins as 'insert' effects
-2. Basic digital signal processing concepts
+2. Basic signal processing code for gain, panning, distortion, and more
 3. Building and installing audio plugin .components

-The workshop text assumes you understand what Digital Audio Workstations (DAW) is and how audio effect plugins can be inserted onto audio tracks/channels within a DAW.
+Some familiarity with Digital Audio Workstations (DAWs) and how audio effects are used on audio tracks/channels is assumed.
 Step by step instructions are provided, so even if you're not totally familiar with these concepts yet, you can still have fun in this workshop. 😊

-## Putting the puzzle pieces together
+## Overview of the puzzle pieces

 ![a diagram of required tools and elements](./images/IAPaudioplug_elements.png)

+*(reading the diagram from left to right)*

-You'll use Xcode to build the `IAPAudioPlug` audio plugin `.component`...
+Today we'll use Xcode to build the `IAPAudioPlug` audio plugin `.component`...

-...then use Logic to record your own audio onto the timeline and...
+...then we'll use **Logic** as a DAW to...

-...load the `IAPaudioplug` as an insert effect in Logic to...
+...load the `IAPaudioplug` as an insert effect to...

-...process your sound with an audio plugin that **you have designed**... 👍
+...process your audio with an audio effect that **you have designed**... 👍

 ## Getting started

-We provide several files as a starting point.
-These files are compatible with the MacOS software on lab machines.
+We provide several files as a starting point compatible with the MacOS software on lab machines.
 All files are zipped for convenient distribution.

-1. Download `IAPAudioPlug.zip` from designated download location
+1. Download the `IAPAudioPlug.zip` xcode project
-2. Download `Logic_DAW_Project.zip` from designated download location
+2. Download the `Logic_DAW_Project.zip`

    a.
-Put this file aside for later.
+Put this aside for later.
 We will need it soon, but not initially

 ## A word of warning

-If you accidentally open the supplied Logic DAW project before the plugin is ready, an error message will warn you of a required, missing component.
+If you accidentally open the supplied Logic DAW project before your plugin is ready, an error message will warn you of a required, missing component.

 ![a screenshot of the error message](./images/IAPaudioplug_missing.png)